cosmo-gb/lopt_api/README.md

 ```
 python api_post.py
 ```
 This activates the API.
+The choice of the port by default is port=8888.
+This can be changed (see line 45).
+If this port is already occupied (e.g. if you have a notebook running), this won't work.
+You should remove what is running at this port before using it.

 ### Test the API

 Then with test_api.py, you can post your data (payload) and obtain a result (response).
 You can run this script as previously.
-By default, it runs for the payload1 file, you can change this by changing f=1 line 35.
+By default, it runs for the payload1 file, you can change this by changing f=1 line 36.
-The url obtained when you run api_post.py needs to be set to the url in test_api.py (line 37) By running test_api.py, you automatically save the results in a response_to_payload***.json file
+The url obtained when you run api_post.py needs to be set to the url in test_api.py (line 41) By running test_api.py, you automatically save the results in a response_to_payload***.json file

 ### Compute the power and optimize the cost